BLJS2warchief/Block-Dodger/README.md

 # Block-Dodger
-A unity game in which the player needs to dodge falling blocks The player can move by pressing the left and right arrow keys
+A unity game in which the player needs to dodge falling blocks<br>
+The player can move by pressing the left and right arrow keys